rrobberobin/DatabaseExercises/README.md

-- Project: Database design and construction for a fictional construction company.
+- **Project**: Database design and construction for a fictional construction company.
-- Exercises: Creating relational databases using SQL.
+- **Exercises**: Creating relational databases using SQL.
 Appending tables and rows.